slaclab/VADER-Analytics/README.md

 Visualization and Analytics for Distributed Energy Resources

 ### Introduction
-VADER is a collection of analytics developed from the ground up to enable utilities to have greater visibility into distributed energy resources.
-We’ve built several batch- and stream-analytics in VADER that help operators better understand the impact of distributed energy resources on the grid.
-Each of these analytics shares a common data infrastructure referred to as VADER Data Platform.
+VADER is a collection of analytics developed with support from U.S. Department of Energy.

 Refer to [BACKGROUND.md](../master/docs/BACKGROUND.md) for more information on project background and the problems we're trying to solve.